-Notes to Financial Statements (continued) (tabular amounts in thousands of dollars)
+(Tabular amounts expressed in thousands of dollars, unless otherwise indicated)

 (a) Fund accounting and revenue recognition (continued):

 For financial reporting purposes, the accounts have been classified into the following funds:

 (i) Unrestricted fund:

 The unrestricted fund comprises donations that are not specifically designated by donors, as well as investment income earned that is not externally restricted by donors for a specific purpose.
 All fundraising and administrative costs are charged to the unrestricted fund, regardless of which fund the resulting donations were directed to by the donor.